 There are 2 active probes in the test.
 The DL signals, and noise if applicable, are transmitted from the two active probes.
 One probe is aligned to the UE Rx beam peak direction as defined in TS 38.101-2 [3].
 The second is aligned to a direction (AoA) which is from the set of directions corresponding to the EIS spherical coverage percentile of the DUT as defined in clause 7.3.4 of TS 38.101-2 [3] for each UE power class.

 For UE power class 3, the relative angular offset between the directions (AoAs) of the 2 active probes shall be changed for each test iteration, within the probe alignment described above.
 The applicable set of relative angular offsets between the 2 active probes is given in Table A.9.3-1 for each UE power class.
 Unless otherwise specified by the test case, the TE shall alternate between a minimum of 5 different test points.
 A test point comprehends the relative angular offset between the active probes, and the AoA of each of the signals from the UE point of view, one of them being the Rx beam peak direction.
-The relative angular offset between the active probes must change for consecutive test points.
+The relative angular offset between the active probes shall change for consecutive test points.

 NOTE: if it is not possible to find at least 5 different test points meeting the required criteria (that is, the two AoAs are from the set of directions corresponding to the EIS spherical coverage percentile of the DUT as defined in clause 7.3.4 of TS 38.101-2 [3] and the angular offset between them corresponds to one of the offsets in Table A.9.3-1 for the corresponding UE power class), the test shall alternate between all the available test points.